cclauss/chordcalc/README.md

 -- If a chord cannot be presented because all its notes cannot be simultaneously played, the user are prompted to abandon the root, 3rd or 5th.  (mandolins in LOW_3 and HIGH_3 (see below) mode do this automatically).
 Selected subsets of fingerings is accomplished using the filters.
 LOW_3/4 filter forces the upper notes on guitar/mandolins to go  unplayed (dead).
 Similar for HIGH_3/4.
 Other filters are available.

 - You can play the sounds of the notes either as a chord or an arpeggio, and you can play the open strings to hear the tuning.
 The former have labelled buttons.
 The later is the display above the "nut" of the fretboard.
-If the sound files are not available, you are warned to run makeWaves.py to created them  Takes about 10 minutes on an iPad 2.
+If the sound files are not available, you are warned to run makeWaves.py to created them which takes about 10 minutes on an iPad 2.

 makeWaves.py